pedroalvesbatista/singularity-admindocs/installation.rst

 -------------

-Lustre and GPFS do not have sufficient ``upperdir`` or ``lowerdir`` overlay support for certain Singularity features, and do not support user-namespace (sub)uid/gid mapping.
+Lustre and GPFS do not have sufficient ``upperdir`` or ``lowerdir`` overlay support for certain Apptainer features, and do not support user-namespace (sub)uid/gid mapping.

   - You cannot use ``-overlay`` or ``--writable-tmpfs`` with a sandbox